-During this time, while the WHO has recommended minimum contact with other people, our children are left with a sense of boredom.
+During this time, while the WHO has recommended minimum contact with other people, a sense of boredom is easily filling our children.
 This boredom is something that as a 21st-century society we have encouraged unconsciously.
-We are accustomed to our time tables, schedules, daily activities and routines which leave very little time for children to use their imagination.
-In turn, when our children are left to fill much more of their own schedule with activities of their choice, we often hear the response, Ï’m bored!”
+We we don’t know what to do without our time tables, schedules, daily activities and routines which leave very little time for children to use their imagination.
+In turn, when we make our children responsible of filling a larger portion of their own schedule, with activities of their choice, we often hear the response, I’m bored!”

 Learning efficiently for fun through patterns.